canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 Create the model assertion
 --------------------------

-The `model assertion`_ is
+The model assertion is a digitally signed document that describes the content of the Ubuntu Core image.
-a digitally signed document that describes the content of the Ubuntu Core image.
+Read the `model assertion`_ documentation before continuing.

 Below is an example model assertion in YAML, describing a `core22` Ubuntu Core
 image: